AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2024-07-28-character-encoding/index.md

 ### Unicode

-Today, this mapping of characters to numbers is known as <dfn>the Unicode standard</dfn>: the universal character set used by all modern software.
-It was first formalized in 1991 and has been maintained since then by the non-profit [Unicode Consortium](https://home.unicode.org/).
+Today, this mapping of characters to numbers is known as <dfn>the Unicode Standard</dfn> (or simply "Unicode"): the universal character set used by all modern software.
 Unicode assigns numbers to every single known character in the world, including control characters and [even emoji](https://apps.timwhitlock.info/emoji/tables/unicode).
-In fact, Table 1 shows a very tiny subset of Unicode characters and their code points.
-As of [version 15.1](https://www.unicode.org/versions/Unicode15.1.0/), Unicode encompasses 149,813 code points.
-Since it's so large, Unicode is divided into semantic chunks of closely related code points known as <dfn>Unicode blocks</dfn>.
+In fact, Table 1 from earlier showed a miniscule subset of Unicode characters and their code points.

+The first draft of Unicode was finalized towards the end of 1990 (see [Chronology of Unicode Version 1.0](https://www.unicode.org/history/versionone.html)), and the standard has been maintained since then by the non-profit [Unicode Consortium](https://home.unicode.org/).
+As of [version 15.1](https://www.unicode.org/versions/Unicode15.1.0/), Unicode encompasses 149,813 code points; since it's so large, Unicode is divided into semantic chunks of closely related code points known as <dfn>Unicode blocks</dfn>.

-By convention, Unicode code points are written in the hexadecimal number system; however, instead of the usual prefix of `0x`, Unicode code points use the special prefix `U+` so they're easily distinguishable.
-Otherwise, for clarity in reference manuals and articles, we would need to note that those hexadecimal numbers are Unicode code points, rather than just any ordinary number.
+By convention, Unicode code points are written in the hexadecimal number system; however, instead of the usual prefix of `0x`, Unicode code points use the special prefix `U+` so it's easier to differentiate them from ordinary hexadecimal numbers in technical documents.
 For example, the code point `0x1F642` from Table 1 would be written as `U+1F642` in Unicode.

 #### UCS

 Before we move on, I want to briefly mention a bit of history that will be relevant in a future section (see [UCS-2 and UCS-4](#ucs-2-and-ucs-4)).

-Two years after the first version of Unicode was published, the International Organization for Standardization (ISO) separately defined a character set in [ISO 10646](https://www.iso.org/standard/69119.html) that was identical to Unicode but went by another name: the <dfn>[Universal Coded Character Set](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set)</dfn>.
+At around the same time as when Unicode's first draft was finalized, the International Organization for Standardization (ISO) separately defined its own character set in [ISO 10646](https://www.iso.org/standard/69119.html) that was identical to Unicode but went by another name: the <dfn>[Universal Coded Character Set](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set)</dfn>.
 Over time, UCS has maintained parity with Unicode through its own major revisions.

-As for why both of these character sets exist, the organizations that created them apparently had different goals in mind:
+As for why Unicode goes by two names, the ISO and Unicode Consortium apparently had different goals in mind when defining their respective standards:

-{% quote "Wikipedia: Unicode Versions", "https://en.wikipedia.org/wiki/Unicode#Versions" %}
+{% quote "Wikipedia: Unicode – Versions", "https://en.wikipedia.org/wiki/Unicode#Versions" %}
 While the UCS is a simple character map, Unicode specifies the rules, algorithms, and properties necessary to achieve interoperability between different platforms and languages.
 Thus, The Unicode Standard includes more information, covering in-depth topics such as bitwise encoding, collation, and rendering.
 {% endquote %}

-In other words, UCS is just the bare bones character-to-number mapping of Unicode, without the additional semantics.
+In other words, UCS is just the bare bones character-to-number mapping portion of Unicode, whereas Unicode is not only the same character set but also a formal standard in and of itself, with additional semantics.

 ### ASCII

 Going even further back, we'll find that we actually didn't _start_ with Unicode.
-In the 1960s, text documents on computers used a precursor character set known as ASCII, which is now just a tiny subset of Unicode (specifically, the [Basic Latin block](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block))).
+In the 1960s, text documents on computers used a precursor character set known as <dfn>ASCII</dfn>, which is now just a tiny subset of Unicode (specifically, the [Basic Latin block](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block))).
 ASCII consists of 128 code points and includes the English alphabet, Arabic numerals, punctuation, and common control characters (like line endings) used in digital text.
 Table 2 lists some examples of ASCII characters and their code points in hexadecimal, binary, and decimal:

 <div class="scroll-x" role="region" tabindex="0">
   <table>